So you need a home loan or want to refinance and decided to use an online mortgage company.

 Hundreds of online lenders pop up on Google.
 Calling every online mortgage company is nearly impossible.
 There are great websites that allow you to compare online mortgage lenders.

 Companies like Lending Tree and The Lenders Network refer you to several online mortgage lenders so you can compare mortgage rates.
 While these online mortgage marketplace websites are great, you don’t have to stop your search.
 You can and should compare rates with a couple more lenders.

 Remember, these companies don’t match you with the best mortgage lenders online.
 They match you to the best mortgage lenders in their networks that pay them for mortgage leads, not necessarily “the best mortgage companies.”
 You might be able to get a lower rate somewhere else.

 You want to make sure that the online lender you’re working with is reputable.
 You can check lender reviews online, but read them with a grain of salt.

 Some online lenders like Loan Depot and Carrington Mortgage offer subprime loans for borrowers with low credit scores.
-These are not only risky loans, they are very difficult to complete.
-Because these mortgage companies take on risker deals they will have more negative reviews from people who se loans fell apart because of credit or income issues.
+These are not only risky loans; they are challenging to complete.
+Because these mortgage companies take on risker deals, they will have more negative reviews from people whose loans fell apart because of credit or income issues.

-Before you can start house hunting you’ll need a pre-approval letter.
+Before you can start house hunting, you’ll need a pre-approval letter.
 Using a pre-approval letter from a bank or lender doesn’t mean you have to use that lender.
 You can get pre-approved in one phone call.
-You just need one pre-approval, after you get one you don’t need to ask each lender for one.
+You need one pre-approval; after you get one, you don’t need to ask each lender for one.

 Finding the best mortgage lender online is no easy task.
 There is no clear cut”best mortgage company” you have to find the best mortgage lender for your situation.

-Weather you’re looking to buy a new home, or refinance your existing home.
-Hopefully these tips help you on your journey for finding your next mortgage company.
+Whether you’re looking to buy a new home or refinance your existing home, hopefully, these tips help you on your journey to finding your next mortgage company.

 RATE SEARCH: Shop and compare loan offers